Japn 340

 Discussion, Afterlife

-Short post on Forum section of WISE on Afterlife
+Short post on Forum section of CANVAS on Afterlife

 Poetry, to paraphrase Wittgenstein, uses the language of prose yet offering no concrete or fixed meanings.